xtuml/bridgepoint/doc-bridgepoint/notes/8798_cut_filtering/8798_cut_filtering.dnt.md

 ```
 for each element in the selection list
   if the element is a shape type (class, imported class, component, component reference, data type, package, interface definition)
-    check if each connector is selected (if no selection is invalid)
+    check if each connector is selected (if no, selection is invalid)
   else if element is a connector type (relationship, provision, requirement, imported provision, imported requirement)
     check if the shape element on either side is selected (if no, selection is invalid)
   end if